loledeck/commit.cubesoft.fr/pages/documentation.md

 <img src="{{ site.urlimg }}docs/export-dialog.png" alt="Export file dialog">

-- *"Dataset"* : to export a csv file of the current resultset present in the table view
+- *"Dataset"* : to export a CSV or JSON file of the current resultset present in the table view
 - *"Export SQL script"* : to export the queries present in the code editor to any storage provider (iCloud, Dropbox, OneDrive, Google Drive ... etc.) present on your device
 - *"Share SQL script"* : to open the iOS standard share sheet to share the queries present in the code editor